eigenfoo/old-eigenfoo.github.io/_posts/2018-03-18-reddit-clusters.md

 What is interesting is that, as sex-obsessed as `/r/TheRedPill` is, many swallowers (of the red pill) profess that sex is _not_ the purpose of the
-subreddit: the point is to becoming an "alpha male".
+subreddit: the point is to becoming an “alpha male”.
 Even more interesting, there is more talk about what an alpha male _is_, and what kind of people _aren’t_ alpha, than there is about how people can _become_ alpha.
 This is the first cluster shown below, and comprises around 3% of all text on